Dynamics NAV¶

-In this guide we describe how to master tests for Dynamics NAV desktop client using Rapise.
+In this guide, we describe how to create robust tests for the Dynamics NAV desktop client using Rapise.

 Microsoft Dynamics NAV is an enterprise resource planning (ERP) software suite for midsize organizations.
 The system offers specialized functionality for manufacturing, distribution, government, retail, and other industries.

-Dynamics 365 Business Central is a successor of Dynamics NAV 2017 Web Client.
-Both solutions were built by Microsoft using same technology though they have a few differences.
-Rapise includes a library DomDynamicsNAV which makes test recording and playback of Dynamics NAV web clients a pleasant thing.
-From this post you will learn basics of recording a reliable test for these solutions as well as test playback troubleshooting methods.
-We'll use Dynamics 365 Business Central as system under test.
+Dynamics 365 Business Central is the successor to the Dynamics NAV 2017 Web Client.
+Both solutions were built by Microsoft using the same technology, though they have a few differences.
+Rapise includes the DomDynamicsNAV library, which makes recording and playback of Dynamics NAV web client tests straightforward.
+This post will teach you the basics of recording reliable tests for these solutions, as well as methods for troubleshooting test playback.
+We'll use Dynamics 365 Business Central as the system under test.

-First you need to create a new Basic test and start recording session.
+First, you need to create a new Basic test and start a recording session.
 Choose Dynamics NAV from the list of applications:

-Then press Select button to start recording.
-When recording is completed you will see that Rapise automatically attached necessary libraries in the code of Main.js file:
+button to start recording.
+When recording is complete, you will see that Rapise automatically attached the necessary libraries in the Main.js

 g_load_libraries=["UIAutomation", "DynamicsNAV"];

-• DynamicsNAV library supports set of controls specific to Microsoft Dynamics NAV application.
+The DynamicsNAV library supports a set of controls specific to the Microsoft Dynamics NAV application.

-It may contain not only application name but also name of currently active page or information about currently opened record.
-So it can be different at the time of test recording and test playback.
-To cope with this problem Rapise automatically replaces actual window title with a regular expression.
-You can see it in the object tree and properties of captured objects.
+It may contain not only the application name but also the name of the currently active page or information about the currently opened record.
+Thus, it can be different at the time of test recording and playback.
+To cope with this problem, Rapise automatically replaces the actual window title with a regular expression.
+You can see this in the object tree and properties of captured objects.

 Here it is:

-Also Rapise adjusts Record Title in test settings to the same regular expression so you do not need to choose the Dynamics NAV main window during subsequent recording sessions.
+in test settings to the same regular expression, so you do not need to choose the Dynamics NAV main window during subsequent recording sessions.

-If in your test you want to check that Dynamics NAV application is installed and running place this function into User.js:
+If in your test you want to check that the Dynamics NAV application is installed and running, place this function into User.js

 function DynamicsNAVLaunch()